aaronzpearson/midsprint/README.md

 * Modeling which athlete will travel a given distance faster
 * Potential player match-ups

-*midsprint* requires one dependency: lamW
+*midsprint* requires one dependency: lamW.
 The package was written predominantly in base R to avoid it breaking with package updates

 Package authors:
-Aaron Pearson (aaronzpearson@outlook.com)
+Aaron Pearson (aaronzpearson@outlook.com) and Dani Chu
-Dani Chu